rytakahas/protein-engineering/Res-contact/README.md

   --max-seqs 128 --per-query-timeout 60
 ```

+> **ColabFold mode (MSA‑only, no server URL):** If you only need MSA features and not structural templates, you can use ColabFold’s hosted MMseqs2 to create A3M without setting `MMSEQS_SERVER_URL`.
+Generate MSAs with ColabFold and drop the resulting A3M files under `.cache/rescontact/msa/` following the dataset’s sequence hashes.
+Templates still require MMseqs hits mapped to PDB/AFDB; ColabFold does not expose PDB template IDs directly in this repo’s flow.

 ### 4) Train (80/20 split) — ESM2 + templates (+ optional MSA)
 ```bash
 PYTHONPATH=src python scripts/train.py \